Priests clutched onto Bibles hollowed out to fit their rifles

 - Played straight in V for Vendetta, where the corrupt priest Father Liliman pulls out a gun from his Bible when V enters the room.

-- The Adventures of Tintin.
+- Tintin.
 In "Explorers on the Moon" Captain Haddock smuggles his whiskey on board the rocketship inside a doorstopper tome, labelled "Guide To Astronomy".

 - Used in one Lucky Luke story - a fake priest keeps a revolver in his hollowed-out Bible.
 Lucky suspects him and asks him to read some words from the Good Book...